-- Access routes should allow occupants to safely access and exit their dwellings in design flood conditions.
-In addition, vehicular access for emergency services to safely reach development in design flood conditions is normally required; and - Where possible, safe access routes should be located above design flood levels and avoid flow paths including those caused by exceedance and blockage.
-Where this is unavoidable, limited depths of flooding may be acceptable providing the proposed access is designed with appropriate signage etc. to make it safe.
-The acceptable flood depth for safe access will vary as this will be dependent on flood velocities and risk of debris in the flood water.
-Even low levels of flooding can pose a risk to people in situ (because of, for example, the presence of unseen hazards and contaminants in floodwater, or the risk that people remaining may require medical attention).
+Access routes should allow occupants to safely access and exit their dwellings in design flood conditions.
+Vehicular access to allow the emergency services to safely reach the development during design flood conditions will also normally be required in addition to the requirements of the building regulations.

+- Wherever possible, safe access routes should be provided that are located above design flood levels and which avoid flow paths.
+Where this is not possible, limited depths of flooding may be acceptable, provided that the proposed access is designed with appropriate signage etc. to make it safe.
+The acceptable flood depth for safe access will vary depending on flood velocities and the risk of debris within the flood water.
+Even low levels of flooding can pose a risk to people in situ (because of, for example, the presence of unseen hazards and contaminants in floodwater, or the risk that people remaining may require medical attention). - Where a failure of flood risk management infrastructure would result in flooding with a speed-of-onset that would not allow sufficient time for safe access and escape, an internally accessible place of safety, capable of accommodating the likely number of occupants or users of the proposed development should also be provided.
+Local planning authorities should consider whether the development can be considered safe given the predicted duration of flooding and the vulnerability of occupants/users.
+In doing so, local planning authorities should account for the likely impacts of flooding on essential services such as electricity, gas, telecommunications, water supply and sewerage.
+Any place of safety needs to be designed to facilitate rescue in case emergency care is needed or if it is unlikely to be safe for occupants/users to wait until flood waters have receded sufficiently for safe access/escape to be possible.